Roman and Prehistoric Sunderland

-George Hudson (1800-1871), who defeated Hedworth Williamson in the Sunderland election was MP for Sunderland from 1845 to 1859 and was one of the most important figures in the industrial history of Britain.
+George Hudson (1800-1871), who defeated North Dock developer, Hedworth Williamson to become the MP for Sunderland from 1845 to 1859 was one of the most important figures in the industrial history of Britain, particularly with regard to the development of railways and leaves his legacy in one of Monkwearmouth’s most interesting buildings.

 Known as the ‘Railway King’, Hudson, a Yorkshireman, was a wealthy banker who invested huge sums of money in the development of railways often employing the Tyneside engineer George Stephenson to the task.
-In the 1840s Hudson linked Newcastle to Darlington and thus to London via the railway and much of his northern railway network was centred on Hudson’s native York as it still is today.
+In the 1840s Hudson linked Newcastle to Darlington and thus to London via the railway.
+Much of the northern railway network came to be centred on Hudson’s native York as it still is today.

-This former station, now a Sunderland football museum, was built in 1848 by the architect Thomas Moore for Hudson and is an extraordinarily handsome building for a relatively small railway terminus drawing praise from the architectural historian Nikolaus Pevsner.
+The former station, now the Sunderland AFC football museum, was built in 1848 by the architect Thomas Moore for Hudson and is an extraordinarily handsome building for a relatively small railway terminus, drawing praise from the architectural historian Nikolaus Pevsner, though admittedly it looks more like a grand museum than a railway station.

 Though it closed as a station in 1967 it is a testimony to Hudson’s wealth and ambition.
 Originally the station was the terminus for a line from the north, but the railway was extended across the river in 1879 by the new railway bridge alongside the Wearmouth Bridge.
-The line linked Monkwearmouth to a new station in the centre of Sunderland across the river to the south.
+The new line linked Monkwearmouth to a new station in the centre of Sunderland across the river to the south.

 Stadium of Light : Colliery site